 This global negative sentiment about Trump’s victory triggered a huge buying interest of the investors in precious metals like silver, gold, which rose across the globe.
 In the United States, December silver futures advanced 40 cents, or 2.2%, to $18.76 a troy ounce in the early morning the next day.
 The grey metal traded above $19 for the first time since September.

 Now Republicans will control the White House, Senate, and House of Representatives.
 This will remove the uncertainty which investors have feared.
-And this may sound bearish for silver prices in the year 2017, hence double-digit gains for the precious metal next year are very much possible.
-These glimpses can be seen in silver prices performance post-election results; no doubt global market cues did play a role.
+And this may sound bearish for silver prices in the year 2017.
+Hence double-digit gains for the precious metal next year are very much possible.
+These glimpses can be seen in silver prices performance post-election results; no doubt, global market cues did play a role.
 The economic experts say Trump presidency combined with Republican control of the other two branches will be good for the price of silver.

-As promised during the campaign if Trump pushes hard through some of his promised policies such as corporate tax cuts, it would go a long way to stimulate manufacturing.
+As promised during the campaign, if Trump pushes hard through some of his promised policies, such as corporate tax cuts, it would go a long way to stimulate manufacturing.
 And that would boost the need for silver in electronics and other high-added-value products.
 This will raise industrial demand for silver.
 Roughly 70% of consumed silver ends up in industrial applications and renewable energy products like solar panels.
 Silver consumption in the solar panels alone is expected to swell from 20 million ounces to 185 million ounces annually within a decade.
-That’s huge, at nearly 20% of the total current demand of the grey precious metal.
+That’s huge, at nearly 20% of the total current demand for the grey precious metal.
 Trump’s opinions against climate change hoax will not affect renewable growth is what the political experts say affirmatively.
 In a nutshell, Trumps Presidency will help silver shine more.